 A type of salsa dancing made famous in Los Angeles, California where dancers dance in a slot and break on 1.

 A style of dance and music from the 1940s which greatly inspired the development of salsa.
+Also another name used to refer to on2 salsa.

 Meaning ‘from the mountain’ in Spanish, Montuno can refer to either Son Montuno, an older form of Son played in the mountainous regions of Cuba, or to improvisational sections salsa music, often using piano.